py5coding/py5book/content/live_coding.md

 The Sketch will pause while it is in this error state.
 You can then correct the error and update the Sketch code.
 When the error is resolved, Sketch execution will resume.

-Properly hangled Exceptions need not be related to py5 methods or functions.
+Properly handled Exceptions need not be related to py5 methods or functions.
 Live Coding will also handle syntax errors and code parsing problems such as incorrect indentation.
 In all cases, it should pause and give you a chance to correct the problem before resuming Sketch execution.

 ### Changes Live Coding Cannot Handle